 By Ricardo Brito

-BRASILIA, Feb 12 (Reuters) – Brazil’s Supreme Court Justice Dias Toffoli said on Thursday he has never received any payments and has never had any relationship with Banco Master’s controlling shareholder Daniel Vorcaro.
+The decision came hours after Toffoli said he had never received any payments and had never had any relationship with Master’s controlling shareholder, Daniel Vorcaro.

 Banco Master, which held under 1% of Brazil’s banking assets, was liquidated in November amid what the central bank called a severe liquidity crisis, sharp financial deterioration and serious rule violations.